Stress-free New Year: How to support your dog on New Year's Eve

 New Year's Eve training for dogs

-New Year's Eve with dog without fireworks
+New Year's Eve with a dog, without fireworks

 During New Year's Eve: Keep calm